the-1826/26clang-tools/README.md

 `encoder.exe russian.gxt`

-This will generate a new_russian.gxt file for the mobile version of the game in the same folder.
+This will generate a result.gxt file for the mobile version of the game in the same folder.

 ## VagMemeInsert